-Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the consolidated financial statements of the current period.
+Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the financial statements of the current period.
 They include the most significant assessed risks of material misstatement, including the assessed risks of material misstatement due to fraud.
-These matters were addressed in the context of our audit of the consolidated financial statements as a whole, and in forming our opinion thereon, and we have summarized our reaction to these risks and in cases where we deemed it necessary, we presented the most important observations related to these types of risks.
+These matters were addressed in the context of our audit of the financial statements as a whole, and in forming our opinion thereon, and we have summarized our reaction to these risks and in cases where we deemed it necessary, we presented the most important observations related to these types of risks.
 We do not provide a separate opinion on these matters.

-Key audit matter How the matter was addressed in our audit Impairment of assets analysis Why the issue is a key audit matter Audit approach As at December 31, 2018, the Group presented fixed assets including property, plant and equipment and intangible assets (with a carrying amount of approximately PLN 30 552 million), loans receivable from joint ventures (with a carrying amount of approximately PLN 217 million), as well as investments in joint ventures (with a balance value of approximately PLN 544 million) constituting in total approximately 84% of the Group's consolidated balance sheet total.
-According to International Reporting Standards Management of the Parent entity is obliged to estimate expected credit loss, which may occur in the period of 12 months or remaining period of existence of loans receivable from joint venture depending on classification of assets to the brackets and for fixed assets, goodwill, other intangible assets and investments in joint ventures as a result of the identified assets impairment premise for performing the impairment test.
-The issue was identified as key audit matter in the audit of the approximately as key audit matter in Our procedures, in relation to the key audit matter described, included, among others: Overview of the process and identification of control mechanisms operating in the Group related to impairment tests of assets, as well as an understanding of the applied accounting policies and procedures, including internal control environment related to the process of assessing impairment indicators and performing of impairment tests, Assessment of the assumptions made with regard to the grouping of assets into cash-generating units (CGU), Assessment (with the assistance of valuation specialists) of estimates and assumptions made by the Group in order to determine the assets recoverable amount, including: the key macroeconomic assumptions adopted by the Company for future years (including: discount rates, projected growth rate) by comparing them to market data and available external data; the audit of the consolidated financial statements due to the value of the assets listed above, which is significant for the consolidated financial statements, as well as due to the element of professional judgment of the Group management regarding the valuation of loans receivable from joint ventures and a complex element of the professional judgment of the Management Board regarding the estimation of the recoverable amount of fixed assets, goodwill, other intangible assets and investments in joint ventures. arithmetical correctness of the discounted cash flows model, and assumptions made to determine cash flows and residual values after the period covered by a detailed strategy; Inquiries to employees of the financial department and the Management Board of the parent entity referring to the status of implementation of the adopted assumptions, including the validity of key estimates,
+Key audit matter How the matter was addressed in our audit Impairment of assets analysis Why the issue is a key audit matter Audit approach As at December 31, 2018, the Company presented loans receivable and bought bonds (with a carrying amount of approximately PLN 6 058 mln), as well as shares (with a carrying amount of approximately PLN 21 076 mln) constituting in total approximately 92% of the Company's balance sheet total.
+According to International Financial Reporting Standards the Management of the entity is obliged to estimate the expected credit loss, which may occur in the period of 12 months or remaining period of existence of receivables from loans and bought bonds depending on classification of assets to the brackets and for equity instruments as a result of the identified assets impairment premise for performing the impairment test.
+The issue was identified as key audit matter in the audit of the financial statements due to the value of the assets listed above, which is significant for the financial statements, as well as due to the complex element of the professional judgment of the management regarding the valuation of receivables from loans and bought bonds, as well as shares in companies that are not subsidiaries or joint ventures and a complex element of the professional judgment of the Management Board regarding the estimation of the recoverable amount of shares in joint ventures and subsidiaries.
+Our procedures, in relation to the key audit matter described, included, among others: Overview of the process and identification of the control mechanisms operating in the Company related to impairment tests of assets, as well as an understanding of the applied accounting policies and procedures, including internal control environment related to the assessment process of impairment indicators; identification of the objective events indication the impairment and tests for impairment of assets, Assessment of the assumptions adopted by the Company with regard to the grouping of assets into cash-generating units (CGU), Assessment (with the assistance of valuation specialists) of estimates and assumptions made by the Company in order to determine the assets recoverable amount, including: the key macroeconomic assumptions adopted by the Company for the future years (including: discount rates, projected growth rate) by comparing them to market data and available external data; arithmetical correctness of the discounted cash flows model, and assumptions made to determine cash flows and residual values after the period covered by a detailed strategy;

-Valuation of loans receivable from joint ventures requires the application of appropriate valuation model, depending on the classification of assets, in accordance with International Financial Reporting Standard 9 Financial Instruments.
+Valuation of receivables from loans and bought bonds as well as shares in companies which are not subsidiaries or joint ventures requires the application of appropriate valuation model, depending on the classification of assets, in accordance with International Financial Reporting Standard 9 Financial Instruments.